eamigo13/iptracker/README.md

-# README

 This file contains instructions on how to run my solution.
 It also includes benchmark information.
 The [Write Up](#write-up) is found at the bottom of this file.

 ## Run

 My solution uses Redis as an in-memory storage solution.
-In order to run, please make sure you system is running redis and that you also have the [redis](https://github.com/redis/redis-rb) gem installed.
+In order to run, please make sure your system is running redis and that you have the [redis](https://github.com/redis/redis-rb) gem installed.

-Addittionally, I use the [faker](https://github.com/faker-ruby/faker) gem to simulate IP addresses.
+Additionally, I use the [faker](https://github.com/faker-ruby/faker) gem to simulate IP addresses.
 Please make sure this gem is installed as well.

 Once your system is configured, run the following to load a ruby interpreter with the `IPTracker` class pre-loaded.